pingcap/docs-cn/tidb-lightning/tidb-lightning-faq.md

 1. Fix the schema so that the file is entirely in either UTF-8 or GB-18030.

-2. Manually `CREATE` the affected tables in the target database, and then set `[mydumper] no-schema = true` to skip automatic table creation.
+2. Manually `CREATE` the affected tables in the target database.

 3. Set `[mydumper] character-set = "binary"` to skip the check.
 Note that this might introduce mojibake into the target database.